grammarware/models17/ramadan/README.md

 To generate the report text file for the generated checks, you can *right click* on the result and select *create a report for the selected analysis*.
 The report will be stored to the *myexample* directory.
-In our example, the  output resut for the RABAC check  will show that the selected *Airplane* role has an access to *Notify local authority* operation. ***Please note that the output will not look very interesting/informative in the case of a passed check, which is the case for  **«secure dependencies»** and **«secure links».*****
+In our example, the  output resut for the RABAC check  will show that the selected *Airplane* role has an access to *Notify local authority* operation.